irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 ls -R: recursively list directory contents =  it  shows you detailed information about the files and directories you are looking at ls -r: reverse order while sorting = shows you information about a few files by reversimg the order and sorting them
-ls -t: sort by modification time, newest first = shows the newest saved files first
+ls -t: sort by modification time, newest first = shows the newest saved files first Quiz What command would you use to see hidden files? =